zalando/skipper/docs/reference/plugins.md

 ## Building a plugin

-Each plugin should be built with
+Each plugin should be built with Go version >= 1.11, enabled Go modules support similar to the following build command line:

-    go build -buildmode=plugin -o example.so example.go
+    GO111MODULE=on go build -buildmode=plugin -o example.so example.go

 There are some pitfalls: